Zeyu-Li/Unity-Tutorial-2D/README.md

 You can change the speed here

-To add different actions connected to the original animation;
+To add different actions connected to the original animation:

   1. Go to the Animations window when the original animation is selected